giampaolo/giampaolo.github.io/content/blog/2016/psutil-550-is-twice-as-fast.rst

 #############################

 :date: 2016-11-06
-:tags: psutil, python, performance, macos, bsd, sunos
+:tags: psutil, performance, macos, bsd, sunos

 OK, this is a big one.
 Starting from psutil 5.0.0 you can query multiple Process information around twice as fast than with previous versions (see `original ticket <https://github.com/giampaolo/psutil/issues/799>`__ and `updated doc <https://psutil.readthedocs.io/en/latest/#psutil.Process.oneshot>`__).
 It took me 7 months, 108 commits and a massive refactoring of psutil internals (here is the `big commit <https://github.com/giampaolo/psutil/pull/937/files>`__), and I can safely say this is one of the best improvements and long standing issues which have been addressed in a major psutil release.
 Here goes.